 Integration tests cover ingestion, extraction, grounding, access modeling, closure, world ranking, and report generation.

-Red-team tests include citation hallucination, semantically similar negations, unsupported paraphrases, misleading lexical overlap, narrow evidence inflated into broad claims, false suppression inference, and strategic partial disclosure.
+Red-team tests include citation hallucination, semantically similar negations, unsupported paraphrases, misleading lexical overlap, narrow evidence inflated into broad claims, false suppression inference, selective disclosure, and strategic partial production.